strategineer/personal-website/content/bin/gaming/zero-k/index.md

 - If your units can't traverse a steep cliffside because you've made a poor factory choice for your spawn/map, think about investing some metal into terraforming.
 Accessed from the Special build tab, you have access to a variety of terraforming tools.
 The easiest of these tools is the Ramp tool allowing you to build a ramp for your units to travel on.
 The steepness of the ramp will be determined by its length and the relative between its two end points (green means that all units can use the ramp, yellow means that wheeled/tread units can't use the ramp and red means that only spiders can use the ramp).
 - If the AI is bullying you with single small and fast units running around your base causing havoc, build Lotus turrets as needed to cover it (turrets can't shoot through your own buildings/units, so place them appropriately) and keep a few fast units of your own spread through your base that can easily respond to any of these threats.
 - Units tend to have more range when retreating rather than when chasing.
 So when an equal number of raiders are facing off against each other, the player who is micro-ing his units away will tend to win the engagement.
 - Screen your big expensive units with cheaper more disposable ones to reduce the chances that they get sniped by Lances or other Anti-Heavy units.
+- A line of massed Phantoms is not an effective way of pushing fortified enemy bases.
+Each Phantom will take their shot then spend 23s reloading, making this tactic weak against a mass of much cheaper units engaging them and slow at destroying buildings.
+A few Riot units in front of the Phantoms would go a long way.
+Even better, use a mix of Phantoms, artillery and Riot units instead to handle both Heavy units, raider units and buildings.
+- **Right click** then drag on a building/unit while holding **CTRL** to tell your units to spread their fire against all of the targets in the area instead of focusing it on each target one at a time.
+This command is especially useful for artillery and bombers.